dadincommand/dadincommand.github.io/_posts/2025-07-15-sim-only-deals.md

 image: "/assets/images/cheap-sim-deals.jpg"
 ---

-## Dispatch #iix – How to Get the Best Deal on SIM-Only 1-Month Rolling Contracts

 For years, I was the mug who always had the latest phone, paying top dollar every month like I was made of money.
 That was fine when it was just me.
 But now I’ve got a whole rugby team of kids and three of them already need phones — one of them to monitor her diabetes — and another is writing “MOBILE PHONE” in bold on his Christmas list to Santa.
 Suddenly, that £50+ a month per contract adds up real quick.

 So I had a dad epiphany: **new phones don’t do anything groundbreaking**.
 They just do the same stuff — scrolling, texting, calls, and the occasional dinosaur game — but a bit faster.
 As long as you’re not stuck with a Nokia 3210 (iconic, but let’s not lie to ourselves), an older Android will do the job.